Phronesis2025/salina-youth-basketball/documentation/Salina Youth Basketball Club - PROGRESS.md

 ## Current State

-**Date**: May 20, 2025, 02:31 PM CDT
+**Date**: May 22, 2025, 12:43 PM CDT

-**Progress**: Completed the Printful API integration for order fulfillment in Phase 3: Build Website.
-Implemented `/pages/api/create-printful-order.ts` to submit orders to Printful, mapping checkout data (`items`, `subtotal`, `shippingAddress`, `customerEmail`) to Printful's order format.
-Updated `/app/shop/checkout/CheckoutPage.tsx` to handle order submission and error logging.
-Resolved issues with `isTestMode` logic, ensuring test mode works in production (`?test=true` creates draft orders).
-Fixed Printful API errors: incorrect confirmation endpoint (`/v2/orders/@confirm` to `/orders/{id}/confirm`), missing API keys in Vercel, and client-side error handling mismatches.
-Successfully tested order submission in both test mode (draft orders in Printful) and live mode (confirmed orders), with proper logging in Supabase `orders` and `logs` tables.
-Deployed a fully working version to Vercel at `https://wcs-three.vercel.app`, with environment variables (`PRINTFUL_TEST_API_KEY`, `PRINTFUL_API_KEY`) configured.
+**Progress**: Completed the Values section updates in Phase 3: Build Website.
+Simplified the Values section (`/src/components/homepage/ValuesSection.tsx`) into a single-slide carousel using Swiper.js, with five values (Integrity, Respect, Responsibility, Teamwork, Having Fun) and corresponding images (`/images/integrity.png`, etc.).
+Implemented responsive text alignment (centered on mobile, left-aligned on desktop), added a shaded box (`bg-gray-900/50`) for text on both mobile and desktop, adjusted desktop text box margin to 48px (`md:ml-12`), increased section title font to `text-[clamp(2rem,4vw,2.5rem)]` with `px-3 md:px-6` and `whitespace-nowrap` to ensure single-line display on mobile, removed text animation, and added modal outside click to close functionality.
+Deployed the updated homepage to Vercel at `https://wcs-three.vercel.app`.
 Remaining Phase 3 task is building the Tournaments page.
-Phase 4 (Testing and Deployment) is in progress, with deployment complete and initial testing of the Shop page successful.
-Next task: Build the Tournaments page and continue end-to-end testing of all flows (registration, schedules, purchases).
+Phase 4 (Testing and Deployment) is in progress, with deployment complete and initial testing of the Shop page and Values section successful.
+Next task: Refine the Coaches Corner section and continue end-to-end testing of all flows (registration, schedules, purchases).

 **Blockers**: None.